andiburger/OpenPLC_v3_Opcua/README.md

 `linux` - Install OpenPLC on a Debian-based Linux distribution

+`linux_opcua` - Install OpenPLC on a Debian-based Linux distribution with OPC UA stack (open62541)

 `docker` - Used by the `Dockerfile` (i.e. doesn't invoke `sudo`)

 `rpi` - Install OpenPLC on a Raspberry Pi